 Pregnancy Symptoms – Week 11

 From this week until week 20 your baby will be growing rapidly increasing in size from about 2 inches 5 cm to about 8 inches 20 cm from crown to rump.
-To accommodate all growth, blood vessels in placenta are increasing in both size and number to provide baby with nutrients.
+To accommodate all growth, blood vessels in the placenta are increasing in both size and number to provide baby with nutrients.

 Facial development continues as the ears move toward their final position on the sides of the head.
 If you saw a picture of your baby now you’d think you had a genius on your hands the baby’s head accounts for about half of the body length.